eProsima/vulcanexus/docs/rst/hri/intro.rst

 Vulcanexus HRI library includes the following components:

+- **HRI Msgs**: A package that defines the custom message types used in Vulcanexus HRI applications.
 - **Face detection**: A module for detecting and recognizing human faces in images and video streams.
 - **Human pose recognition**: A module for recognizing human body poses and gestures.
 - **Emotion recognition**: A module for recognizing human emotions based on facial expressions and body language.